Barcelona is the city that first made the idea of a world to explore outside of New Zealand real for me.

 As the sun set and the lights came on around Barcelona Luca told us about the significant buildings we could see and we chatted about what it’s like to live and work in Barcelona.

 When it was dark he led us down the hill to the metro.

 We had such a lovely time.
-Experiences like this are on offer in cities all over the world through websites like triple and are a chance to experience something truly unique with a super lovely resident.
+Experiences like this are on offer in cities all over the world and are a chance to experience something truly unique with a super lovely resident.